zinchenko-ihor/DevOps_online/m5/Task5.3/README.md

 The uninterruptible sleeping state will only wait for the resources to be available before it transit into a runnable state, and it doesn’t react to any signals.
 On the other hand, the interruptible sleeping state (s) will react to signals and the availability of resources.
   3) From a running or runnable state, we could put a process into the stopped state (T) using the SIGSTOP or SIGTSTP signals.
-  4) When a process has completed its execution or is terminated, it’ll send the SIGCHLD signal to the parent process and go into the zombie state.
+  4) When a process has completed its execution or is terminated, it’ll send the SIGCHLD signal to the parent process and go into the zombie state.<br>

 Here are the different values that the s, stat and state output specifiers (header "STAT" or "S") will display to describe the state of a process:

 ```